rifqinvnd/Berlin-Airbnb-Housing-Regression-and-Clustering/README.md

-# Berlin-Airbnb-Housing-Prices
+# Berlin Airbnb Housing Regression and Clustering
-Airbnb house-renting at Berlin prices prediction using Regression including EDA, Data Preparation, and Modeling.
+Airbnb house-renting at Berlin prices prediction using Regression including EDA, Data Preparation, and Modeling, and also housing Clustering.